 To this date, Angela has curated over 40 art exhibitions relating to science and technology, including exhibitions by internationally recognized artists working with biological media.
 Angela currently works as both the Curator at the Esther Klein Gallery, and the Program Manager and Experience Designer at Venture Café Philadelphia.
 She also oversees the University City Science Center’s BioArt Residency which she founded in 2017 with the CEO of Integral Molecular Dr. Benjamin Doranz.
 This residency program recently won the 2019 Art + Business Partnership Award by the Philadelphia Arts & Business Council.
 Angela is also a current member of the Grizzly Grizzly artist collective based in Philadelphia.
 Her work has been featured in prominent publications such as The New York Times, Forbes and SciArt in America.

-Jennifer-Navva Milliken is the artistic leader of the Center and is responsible for the vision and direction of the Center, principally through creating and executing the exhibition programming, facilitating the annual Windgate International Residency program, maintaining the integrity of the permanent collection and research library, and overseeing the Center’s publishing and documentation activities.
+Jennifer-Navva Milliken is the artistic leader of Center for Art in Wood and is responsible for the vision and direction of the Center, principally through creating and executing the exhibition programming, facilitating the annual Windgate International Residency program, maintaining the integrity of the permanent collection and research library, and overseeing the Center’s publishing and documentation activities.

 Tausif Noor is a critic, curator, and art historian working in the fields of global modern and contemporary art based in Philadelphia.
 Currently a PhD candidate at UC Berkeley, Noor concentrates on the intersection of art and politics, particularly with regard to histories of nationalism and internationalism, post-colonialism, and Marxist thought.
 His writing can be found in Artforum, frieze, ArtAsiaPacific, BOMB, and other magazines, as well as in artist catalogues for Alex Da Corte (KARMA, 2019) and the India Habitat Centre in New Delhi.
 Noor has previously held positions at the Imperial War Museum in London, the Whitney Museum of American Art in New York, and the Institute of Contemporary Art at the University of Pennsylvania in Philadelphia.
 He has curated and co-curated exhibitions at various Philadelphia art spaces, including ASIF MIAN: EVERYDAY/CHIASMA at FJORD; Rear Window (with Lauren Downing) at Pilot+Projects; and Weak Link (with Ginny Duncan) at AUTOMAT.